-If you are flying into Halifax for a shark cage diving expedition with Atlantic Shark Expeditions, your day on the water may be the reason for the trip — but it does not have to be the only highlight.
+If you are traveling into Halifax for a shark cage diving expedition, your day on the water may be the reason for the trip — but it does not have to be the only highlight.

 Whether you are coming for a weekend, a few extra days, or making Atlantic Shark Expeditions part of a longer Maritime vacation, Halifax is an ideal base for exploring oceanfront boardwalks, seafood restaurants, historic sites, beaches, lighthouses, and nearby South Shore communities.